-Successful "vertical" programs - centrally managed, disease-specific initiatives that are isolated from broader health services - are often the best-known.
+Successful "vertical" programs-centrally managed, disease-specific initiatives that are isolated from broader health services-are often the best known.
 Examples include campaigns to control guinea worm disease and river blindness and to immunize children against specific diseases.
 But many other approaches have also worked.
 Successful initiatives include those that strengthen and improve health systems, such as improved delivery of maternal health care in Sri Lanka, and legal and regulatory reforms, such as those aimed at tobacco control in Poland.

-In several of the success stories, the boundary between a vertical approach and efforts to strengthen health systems is broken down, showing how disease-specific efforts can work with and strengthen routine health service delivery.
+In several of the success stories, the boundary between a vertical approach and efforts to strengthen health systems is overcome, showing how disease-specific efforts can work with and strengthen routine health service delivery.
 For example, the polio eradication campaign in Latin America has strengthened the health infrastructure and surveillance systems and improved the region's ability to detect and control other health threats, such as measles, cholera, and tetanus.
 In addition, the health planning models developed by the national governments during the polio campaign have strengthened the governments' management capabilities and have expanded to cover broader mother and child issues.
 In the effort to control river blindness in central and east Africa, the community-directed model of antibiotic delivery has demonstrated a valuable entry point for expanding primary health care in communities that have little or no access to health care.
+Similarly, the use of female community health volunteers to distribute vitamin A capsules in Nepal was so successful that the volunteers are now helping to implement deworming, pneumonia treatment, and iron supplementation.